Cheyne Reiter

 For outdoor enthusiasts, Brown County State Park is the largest state park in Indiana spanning over 16,000 acres.
 Our crew ran some trails there on Saturday morning, and it’s a popular spot for mountain biking, hiking, fishing, camping and guided horseback rides.
 Known as the “Little Smokies,” the park’s views live up the comparison with the Great Smoky Mountains.
 It’s just $7 to get into the park for Indiana residents and $9 for out-of-state visitors.

-Attractions in Brown County and Nashville
+Tourist Attractions Near Brown County Indiana

 Hard Truth Distillery hosts events, mixology classes and tours on its 325-acre property throughout the year, with most weekends from May through October featuring fun for the adults.
 The Get Indiana crew enjoyed its Bourbon and Barbecue Festival that included bourbon tastings, barbecue competitions and live music.
 Check the calendar so you don’t miss out on the next Hard Truth event.